 USE A PATTERN TO GET STARTED

 The easiest way to create great color mixes is to call in an expert: A patterned garment.
 You can generally trust textile and clothing designers to group colors that work well together, so if you use a patterned item as your starting point and draw in other solid pieces based on the pattern’s colors, you’ll generally end up with a unified mix.
-If you look very closely at the photo above, you’ll see that the teal star-blobs are outlined in maroon.
-So I grabbed my maroon sweater coat and ponte pants, and a bold mix was born.
+In the photo above, the jacket’s print includes both mustard and maroon, which I pulled out in the skirt and top, respectively.

 RELY ON COLOR FAMILIES

-Many of the colorful mixes we see these days seem bold and fresh, but are really relying on the traditional families of shades: Jewel tones, primaries, pastels, earth tones.
+Many of the colorful mixes we see these days seem bold and fresh, but are really relying on the traditional families of shades: Jewel tones (as shown here), primaries, pastels, earth tones.
 Naturally, these groupings encompass a huge number of colors and some pairings will look horrendous.
 But, generally speaking, throwing three earth tones or three pastels into an outfit will work.
 Tossing a neutral in there can create balance if things feel too thematic or over-saturated.

 TAKE NOTE OF SATURATION

 Mixing colors with varied saturation levels can look utterly amazing, but it’s pretty challenging to do.
 If the colors within an outfit are all muted, all neon, all dark, all bright, all share a saturation-related characteristic, they’ll make sense.
-Here, my bag, blazer, and blouse are all cool and bright.
-Swap the kelly green blazer for an olive green one, and you’ll get a completely different look – not bad or wrong, just different.
-This mixing technique is another that frequently benefits from a neutral – and here, I added black jeans.
+Here, my sweater, dress, and accessories are all cool and bright.
+Swap the kelly green dress for an olive green one, and you’ll get a completely different look – not bad or wrong, just different.
+This mixing technique is another that frequently benefits from a neutral.

 I feel like monochrome outfits get a bad rep, but they can look incredibly sophisticated.
 In my opinion, the key is to choose two shades that are fairly close in brightness and value, and a third that’s markedly different.
 And, again, adding a neutral or bridging patterned garment or accessory helps.